GISBlox/mcp-prompt-pack/README.md

 - `Postal codes`: Common ways to work with Dutch postal codes.
 - `Geometry conversion`: Converts GeoJSON to WKT or WKB and vice versa.
 - `Coordinate projection`: Used for coordinate projection tasks.
+- `Map analytics`: Prompts for analyzing map data and user engagement.